-- 169 Sub-command syntax: - abort-job = %x1 LF - This sub-command of receive-a-printer-job is intended to abort any job transfer in process. - 172 If the mapper receives this sub-command, iMUST cancel the job that it is in the process of transmitting. - 173 If the mapper is in the process of sending a Print-Job or Create-Job operation, it terminates the job either by closing the - connection, or performing the Cancel-Job operation with the job-uri that it received from the Print-Job or Create-Job operation. - NOTE: This sub-command is implied if at any time the connection between the LPD client and server is terminated before an - entire print job has been transferred via an LPD Receive-a-printer-job request.
+- This sub-command of receive-a-printer-job is intended to abort any job transfer in process.
+168 - If the mapper receives this sub-command, it MUST cancel the job that it is in the process of transmitting.
+169 - If the mapper is in the process of sending a Print-Job or Create-Job operation, it terminates the job either by closing the 170 - connection, or performing the Cancel-Job operation with the job-uri that it received from the Print-Job or Create-Job operation.
+171 - NOTE: This sub-command is implied if at any time the connection between the LPD client and server is terminated before an 172 - entire print job has been transferred via an LPD Receive-a-printer-job request.
+173